grscheller/scheller-linux-archive/linuxHome/info/Web/README.md

 ### [Portmanteau](Portmanteau.html)
 * Contains password schemas I used
 * Organized as a column table, which I am not happy with.
-I intend<br>
-  to change it to a row table since the "records" for each site are<br>
+I intend to change it to a row table since the "records" for each site are kept together.
-  kept together.

 ### [Portmanteau](http://htmlpreview.github.com/?https://github.com/grscheller/scheller-linux-archive/blob/master/linuxHome/info/Web/Portmanteau.html)